A Recession is Coming: Save Costs Through Procurement

 Get involved and don’t miss out…

-These cost-saving strategies are already being implemented by many organizations.
+These cost-saving strategies are already being implemented by many organisations.
 In fact, a recent DC velocity survey suggested that as many as 50% of companies are now actively looking for new suppliers, with 44% renegotiating contracts with existing ones (Staff, 2022).
-But there is much more to be done, especially when it comes to innovation and digitalization in the procurement field.
+But there is much more to be done, especially when it comes to innovation and digitalisation in the procurement field.

 If you have read up until this point, we wish to leave you with a final procurement tool that will streamline your entire cost-saving process for you…

 Lhotse is a procurement solution that focuses on your company’s non-strategic spending.
 We enable a more effective relationship between organisations and suppliers, reducing processing and administrative costs in the process.
 The Lhotse app automatically identifies suppliers, requests offers, and provides a transparent overview of the best options.
 We also use suppliers' historic data to ensure that your company uncovers the largest savings potential.

 Supercharge your procurement workflow

 Our front-to-end process of communication with suppliers is entirely automated and we ensure that all of your data remains in one place.
 By automating anything in a procurement workflow that doesn’t require human judgment, we enable procurement teams to spend less time on manual work and divert their focus to strategic tasks, adding more value in the process.
 What’s more, the easy-to-use interface ensures that anyone in your company regardless of department and experience can use our app.
 Lhotse helps you do more with less and get 3x more competitive supplier offers with our in-app sourcing and negotiation features.

 If you wish to find out more about how Lhotse can help you to improve your procurement processes, book a demo with us today!